Aayudesh-k/Greenwash/frontend/README.md

-  # Greenwash Score UI
+  # Greenwash Score UI (Copy)

-  This is a code bundle for Greenwash Score UI.
-The original project is available at https://www.figma.com/design/ICwnviK376pj4Ce5sDDlJ0/Greenwash-Score-UI.
+  This is a code bundle for Greenwash Score UI (Copy).
+The original project is available at https://www.figma.com/design/cfvUvWGaEf5siLNcIbfdAt/Greenwash-Score-UI--Copy-.

   ## Running the code